Wedding Planning Tips

 - Decide on what’s really important to you both and go from there.
 Most things will fall into place after that.

-- Say NO!
 No is a very powerful word and you may find you have to use it a lot.
 Used wisely it can save you a lot of time and worry.
 But beware of saying No to reasonable requests and becoming a Bridezilla during your wedding planning journey!
 You’ll still need your family and friends when the wedding is over.

 - Decide on a child policy.
 Are you including children in your guest list?
 Some children, only children of those in your wedding party, or no children at all?
 This is a sensitive area and needs to be set out clearly so guests are aware of your wishes and can make their arrangements accordingly.